 Then the severity of the breach began to mount, following a series of allegations by an anonymous whistleblower.

-The source, identifying himself with the false name "Adam", said that the breach was significantly worse than reported.
+The source, identifying calling himself "Adam", said that the breach was significantly worse than reported.

 - The compromised third-party was Amazon Web Services (AWS)